Nicole Willis: Early career

 Timmion Records released the third Nicole Willis & The Soul Investigators album titled Happiness in Every Style in October 2015, produced and written by Nicole Willis & The Soul Investigators.
-Happiness in Every Style received 5 out of 5 stars in Finland's major newspaper Helsingin Sanomat.
-Jimi Tenor was also a composer and arranger on the album.
-A single titled Paint Me in a Corner/Where Are You Now was released in April 2015.
-Singles One in Million and Let's Communicate followed in August and October 2015.
-The 12″ disco single Hot Sauce was released in November 2015.
+Happiness in Every Style received 5 out of 5 stars in Helsingin Sanomat.
+Singles One in Million and Let's Communicate were released in August and October 2015.

-Sahco Records released a single by Nicole Willis and Jimi Tenor featuring Tony Allen titled "All For You" with a B-side by Nicole Willis and Jimi Tenor titled "Touching" in November 2015.

-Singles in collaboration with Bosq of the Whiskey Barons were released on Ubiquity Records, Bad for Me (12″ single) in 2015 and Take Me There, AA-side to Megan Doherty's lead vocal on A-side Can't Seem To Hide (12″ single).

-Willis announced on April 16, 2017, that she will no longer be collaborating with the instrumental group The Soul Investigators on Facebook.
+Persephone | Sampson | Goliath Records - Present

 Willis released on her new sublabel Persephone Records (Herakles Records) the EP Big Fantasy (For Me) / Tear It Down, a collaboration of Willis, Jimi Tenor and Jonathan Maron (electric bass player) on March 31, 2017.
-It was distributed by Kudos Records.

-She announced the release date of her next LP My Name Is Nicole Willis, the second release for Persephone Records as September 29, 2017, distributed by Kudos Records.
-The album is a collaboration with UMO Jazz Orchestra, composed of songs written by Willis, guitarist Pete Toikkanen and Jimi Tenor as well as from her catalogue with The Soul Investigators.
+She announced the release date of her next LP My Name Is Nicole Willis, the second release for Persephone Records as September 29, 2017.
+The album is a collaboration with UMO Helsinki Jazz Orchestra (credited as UMO Jazz Orchestra), composed of songs written by Willis, guitarist Pete Toikkanen and Jimi Tenor as well as from her catalogue with The Soul Investigators.
 Ian Svenonius is featured on the prologue as well as epilogue tracks of the album.
-The album is produced by Willis, mixes assisted by herself with Jimi Tenor, while Jimi Tenor and Ilari Larjosto engineered and recorded.
 My Name Is Nicole Willis received a 4 star review in Helsingin Sanomat.

-A new live project, Nicole Willis & Banda Palomita, is set to premiere at party promoted by Herra Herkules, Sexy Helle at Siltanen in Helsinki, June 28, 2017.